Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 the number of casualties may rise," said Abdul Qasim Sangin, head of the provincial hospital.

-Officials in Parwan said the device was believed to be a sticky bomb, a type of hand grenade, attached to a police vehicle near the entrance to the venue.
+Officials in Parwan said they believed a suicide bomber had rammed a motorcycle into a police vehicle outside the venue where Ghani was speaking on the outskirts of the city of Charakar.

-Later on Tuesday there were also reports of a second blast in Kabul, near an army base and near the US embassy.
+Later on Tuesday there were also reports of a second blast in Kabul that killed a futher 6 people, which was near both an army base and the US embassy.

-There has been an uptick in violence across Afghanistan in the run up to the country's elections on September 28.
+No one has yet claimed responsibility for either attack, but there has been an uptick in violence across Afghanistan in the run-up to the country's elections on September 28.

+The Taliban, in particular, has vowed to disrupt election campaigning, shortly after peace talks abruptly broke down between the extremist group and the US government.Taliban leaders promised more violence after President Donald Trump withdrew from the talks a day after a Taliban attack killed a US soldier.

 es/stb (AP, AFP, dpa, Reuters)